 What is PEP?

 PEP, Post-Exposure Prophylaxis, is a medication that effectively prevents HIV infection when taken within 72 hours of potential exposure to HIV.
 The medication is taken as a 28 day course.
 The national guidelines for post-exposure prophylaxis was published in 2018.
-The guidelines (in Finnish) can be found here.

 Who is PEP meant for?